LOCK-Encryption/Quantum-Encryption/README.md

 ## Overview
-**QuantumCryptAI** is a cutting-edge platform combining **Quantum Cryptography** and **Artificial Intelligence** to revolutionize secure communication.
-By integrating AI-driven anomaly detection with quantum encryption protocols, QuantumCryptAI establishes a resilient and adaptive framework to safeguard sensitive data in the quantum era.
+**LOCK QUANTUM ENCRYPTION** is a cutting-edge platform combining **Quantum Cryptography** and **Artificial Intelligence** to revolutionize secure communication.
+By integrating AI-driven anomaly detection with quantum encryption protocols, LOCK establishes a resilient and adaptive framework to safeguard sensitive data in the quantum era.

 ---